 top of page

-A few things about Sterling Silver & Silver Plated
+A few things about Stainless Steel & Silver/Gold Plated

 Knowing a few industry terms will help you understand the physical attributes of your jewelry and how to care for it.
-The purity of the metal, for instance, determines how malleable the silver is and how quickly it will tarnish .950 sterling silver will bend more easily and tarnish more quickly than .925 sterling silver because of its increased purity, so extra caution should be used to take care of .950 silver jewelry.
+The purity of the metal, for instance, determines how malleable the silver is and how quickly it will tarnish .A low quality jewelry piece will bend more easily and tarnish more quickly than Stainless Steel because of its increased purity.

-Silver plated, also known as rhodium plating, is a process that coats a fine layer of rhodium over silver to increase their durability and shine.
-The main problem with silver jewelry they are getting tarnished and scratches.
-Rhodium plating provides protection and prevent tarnish and scratches.
+Silver/Gold plated, also known as rhodium plating, is a process that coats a fine layer of rhodium over silver to increase their durability and shine.

 Preventative Care